Breeze/breeze.github.io/doc-breeze-labs/directives-validation.md

 The **`zValidate`** Breeze/AngularJS validation directive displays and entity property's validation errors on screen.
 It can also visually identifies a required property with an asterisk.

-<p class="note">You can <a href="http://www.nuget.org/packages/Breeze.Angular.Directives" title="Breeze Angular Directives on NuGet" target="_blank">use NuGet to install</a> the JavaScript and CSS files in your .NET web application project.
+<p class="note">You can <a href="http://www.nuget.org/packages/Breeze.Angular.Directives" title="Breeze AngularJS Directives on NuGet" target="_blank">use NuGet to install</a> the JavaScript and CSS files in your .NET web application project.
 Or you can download the <a href="https://github.com/breeze/breeze.js.labs/blob/master/breeze.directives.js" title="breeze.directives.js" target="_blank">JavaScript</a> and <a href="https://github.com/breeze/breeze.js.labs/blob/master/breeze.directives.css" title="breeze.directives.css" target="_blank">CSS</a> files manually from GitHub.</p>

 To use this directive in your app, all you do is:

 1. include the Breeze validation directive JavaScript and CSS files,
-2. add `z-validate` to your HTML control as you would any Angular directive.
+2. add `z-validate` to your HTML control as you would any AngularJS directive.

 <pre class="brush:jscript;">
 &lt;input data-ng-model="vm.person.firstName" data-z-validate >